Lamu Island Kenya Travel Guide

 Dispose of all waste responsibly, even if recycling facilities have limits.

-Continue to dress modestly, especially in Lamu Old Town.
+Continue what to wear modestly, especially in Lamu Old Town.
 Cover shoulders and knees.

 Always ask permission before taking photos of people.